GayasuddinMohd/Airlines-Data-Analysis-/README.md

 **Figure 2**
 </div>

-We are able to generate a bar graph to graphically compare the data after we complete the computations for the average cost associated with different fare conditions for each aircraft.
-The graph figure 3 shows data for three types of fares: business, economy, and comfort.
-It is worth mentioning that the comfort class is available on only one aircraft, the 773.
-The CN1 and CR2 planes, on the other hand, only provides the economy class.
-When different pricing circumstances within each aircrafts are compared, the charges for busniess class are consistently greater than those for economy class.
-This trends may be seen across all planes, regardless of fare conditions.
+We were able to generate a bar graph to graphically compare the data after completing computations for the average cost associated with different fare conditions for each aircraft.
+Figure 3 displays data for three types of fares: business, economy, and comfort.
+It's worth mentioning that the comfort class is available on only one aircraft, the 773.
+Conversely, the CN1 and CR2 planes provide only the economy class.

+When comparing different pricing circumstances within each aircraft, the charges for the business class are consistently greater than those for the economy class.
+This trend may be observed across all planes, irrespective of fare conditions.